 Brooke Moore (@bmooreintheloop) is Delta School District's Principal of Innovation and Inquiry.
 Before that she was the teaching Vice Principal at West Bay Elementary in West Vancouver, B.C.
 Prior to that she taught English at Rockridge Secondary School.
 She is a member of BC's Networks of Inquiry and Innovation (formally NPBS).
-Brooke is passionate about how assessment can empower and move learners forward.
-She has shared this passion at workshops and presentations to educators all over BC and a little bit in China.
+Passionate about how assessment can empower and move learners forward, she has shared this passion at workshops and presentations to educators all over BC and a little bit of China.
 Brooke shares the Networks' goal of 100% of students walking the stage with dignity, purpose and options.

 Jumping into Inquiry

 We had scheduled a Skype conversation Thursday afternoon, which is probably why Shelley Wright and her inquiry-minded ways were on my mind when I met with my Grade 8 English class Thursday morning.
 I had had a beautiful lesson plan ready to go; it involved a Venn diagram and some discussion that would lead to an epiphany about The Outsiders and life.
 It was a beautiful plan.